Skip to content

 The configurations for Alex, Fritz, etc refer to csnhr.nhr.fau.de explicitly for the proxy jump.
 If this full name is not found in any Host line, the configuration for csnhr.nhr.fau.de, like which SSH private key to use, is not found and the connection will fail.

 Aliases are appended to the line starting with Host.
-For example, to use csnhr as an alias for csnhr.nhr.fau.de change the line Host csnhr.nhr.fau.de from the templates below to Host csnhr.nhr.fau.de csnhr.
+For example, to use csnhr as an alias for csnhr.nhr.fau.de the original line Host csnhr.nhr.fau.de from the templates below is changed to Host csnhr.nhr.fau.de csnhr.
 You then can use ssh csnhr and ssh csnhr.nhr.fau.de interchangeably.

 Template for connecting to HPC systems#